UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 *rates may vary by location and household usage

-At a Glance: TXU Energy vs. TriEagle
+At A Glance: TXU vs. TriEagle

 Infographic comparing TXU's premium perks and app against TriEagle's lower rates and simple terms.